 “I know you are friends outside of work, and I absolutely respect that relationship.
 Of course, I understand how difficult her situation must be for you.
 We know how focused you are on your job, so listening to all her concerns must be terribly distracting for you.
 Yes, yes, it is such a pity she is so unhappy here, because we know she has such potential.
 But she is a strong woman, and I’m sure you’ve noticed that even her body language has changed.
 A shame, really, because she is bright.
 Very bright.
 I hate to say it, I really do, but it’s probably just best for all of us if she can find something more aligned to her career goals.
 Fit is really everything isn’t it?
 Oh, before I forget, I just wanted to let you know how impressed we were with that presentation you gave last week.
 Really amazing.
 We’d like to spotlight you in our next newsletter.”

 Sounds like bullshit?
 It is, but it works, especially if a different variation of the same theme is shared in individual conversations with every one of your co-workers.
 Behind closed doors.
 Quietly, carefully, and immediately documented, it will be shared with the mob.
-Your colleagues, your subordinates will be convinced that where there’s smoke, there must be fire.
+Your colleagues and your subordinates will be convinced that where there’s smoke, there must be fire.
 A different kind of fire.
 They will forget all about the light and warmth it once provided, and instead be duped by lies and flattery, empty promises of job security or promotion, smoke and mirrors.

 And it will be your undoing.